black-hole-group/fermipy-tutorial/pre-requisites.md

 1. Launch Docker in your computer.
 2. Switch to the `fermi` directory which contains the lesson files and where we plan to run our analysis.
-3. Execute the following command to launch a docker container instance:
+3. Launch a docker container instance by executing the following command:

 ```
 docker run -it --rm -p 8888:8888 -v $PWD:/workdir -w /workdir fermipy/fermipy
 ```

-This will start an Jupyter notebook server that will be attached to port 8888.
+This will start a Jupyter notebook server that will be attached to port 8888.
 The `-v $PWD:/workdir` argument mounts the current directory to the working area of the container.
 Once you start the server it will print a URL similar to the following one:

 ```
     Copy/paste this URL into your browser when you connect for the first time,